cybo-neutron/computerScience/SystemDesign/DistributedSystem.md

 ## **Why distributed systems are hard to design**
-Foloowing properties of distributed systems make it challenging.
+Following properties of distributed systems make it challenging.
 - **Network Asynchrony**
 - **Partial failures** : some components of a distributed system fails.
 - **Concurrency**: execution of multiple computations at the same time and potentially on the same piece of data.